Redwood Logistics: Understanding FAK (Freight All Kinds)

 What is a FAK?

-Finding the correct classification for freight can already be a difficult task for shippers shipping multiple types of products but became even more confusing for those shipping different classed commodities on the same skid.
-The solution to this issue was to create a FAK.
+Finding the correct classification for your freight can already be difficult when you're shipping multiple types of products—and it becomes even more confusing when you're shipping different classed commodities on the same skid.
+The solution to this issue is the FAK.
 The FAK groups multiple classes of freight into a single class.

-Efforts were made to choose an average class for shipments in order to streamline the process and reduce the need for reclassification.
-The goal was to reach a price point that was fair to the shipper and the carrier.
+By choosing an average class for your shipments, you can streamline the process and reduce reclassification risk.
+The goal is to reach a price point that's fair to both you and the carrier.

 What Factors Determine FAK?

-FAKs are only one of a number of factors that determine the LTL freight rates.
-Shipping rates for LTL freight movement depend on the following factors:
+FAKs are only one of several factors that determine your LTL freight rates.
+Your shipping rates for LTL freight movement depend on the following factors:

 • Density - The density of a shipment is determined by taking its total weight and dividing it by the total cubic feet taken up by the item.
 The density is used to calculate the class of the shipment.